Ricy137/Ricy137/README.md

 ### Hey 👋

-- ✨ I'm a Frontend enthusiast
+- ✨ I'm a Frontend enthusiast ( also do fullstack ;>
 - 😼 Blockchain is my another interest
 - 📫 lens: @cuckooir, farcaster: @ricy and twitter/X: @MaryChao21